The Nation’s 1st Diaper Bank

 From 1996 until 1999 the Diaper Bank operated as a program under the nonprofit umbrella of the Carondelet Foundation.
 In 2000 the Community Diaper Bank of Southern Arizona became a free standing charitable organization, becoming the nation’s first Diaper Bank.

-The Diaper Bank hired its first employee in 1999 and still uses more than 100 volunteers annually to provide diapers and incontinence supplies to those in need.
+The Diaper Bank hired its first employee in 1999 and still hosts hundreds of volunteers annually to provide diapers and incontinence supplies to those in need.
 In 2004 the New Haven Diaper Bank opened its doors using the model established in Southern Arizona.
 There are more than 250 Diaper Banks across the country today.

-Just as it did at its inception, the Diaper Bank provides diapers to those under the poverty line where no public assistance exists.
+Just as it did at its inception, the Diaper Bank provides diapers to those at or near the poverty line where no public assistance exists.
 We recognize that an inadequate supply of diapers puts families with young children at an increased risk for health related problems and potential abuse.

 Dr. Shannon Roberts

 See Bonnie's Bio

 Bonnie just recently retired (April 30, 2019) after spending five years as the director of the Infant and Early Learning Center for TUSD.
 Before that she was the director of the Angel Children’s Center for Emerge!
 Center Against Domestic Abuse.
 She worked for Aviva Children’s Services helping all the Department of Child Safety (CPS) caseworkers with their kids.
 She also worked for Camp Fire Boys and Girls and was very instrumental in building the Skatepark at Santa Rita Park on 4th Avenue and 22nd Street.
 She got her start in social work at the Primavera Foundation back in the early ‘90s and is still supporting the fight to end homelessness.